Best place to find information and services that your council provides...

 Mobile testing units are used for short periods on varying dates within the borough, which we will publicise in advance.

 If your test result is positive, you must self-isolate for a minimum of 10 days.
-Your household and your support bubble must self-isolate for 14 days.
+Your household and your support bubble must self-isolate for 10 days.
 Anyone who develops symptoms in this time must arrange to take a test.

 Following a positive test result, you will be contacted by the NHS test and trace service, who will ask you for information about who you have seen in the past 14 days.

+Face coverings are required by law to be worn in public indoor settings.
 Here's everything you need to know about face coverings, including how to make your own.

 You can download translated versions of the national lockdown guidance on the government website.

 Outlining support available for residents identified as clinically extremely vulnerable: